In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 Because all they need to know is that what they have has the variable .MyVariable, and the method .MyMethod(...) available.

-An interface is similar to an abstract class in that it defines a set of methods that must be implemented by the classes that use it.
-In fact, an interface is like a “!!ultimate abstract superclass!!“.
+An interface is similar to an abstract class, in the sense that it defines a set of methods that must be implemented by the classes that use it.
+In fact, an interface is like an “ultimate super abstract class!!”.

-But fundamentally, they have very important differences, both in functionality and in concept.
+But deep down they have very important differences, both in operation and concept.

-In terms of functionality, the abstract class can contain implementations of some methods.
+In terms of operation, the abstract class can contain implementations of some methods.
 In fact, this is its main utility, to provide a base.
 In contrast, an interface is always fully abstract.

-In terms of concept, the abstract class implies a relationship of inheritance, and an interface implies implementation.
+In terms of concept, the abstract class implies an inheritance relationship, and an interface implies an implementation relationship.
 More details in the next point 👇.

-Another question that will often arise is when you should use an interface and when to use inheritance (it doesn’t matter if it’s an abstract class or not).
+Another of the most frequent doubts you will have is when you should use an interface and when to use inheritance (it doesn’t matter if it’s an abstract class or not).

-Sometimes you’ll get confused because they seem similar, but in reality, they are two totally different things.
-Inheritance means belonging, and an interface means behavior.
+Sometimes you will get confused because they seem similar, but they are actually two totally different things.
+Inheritance means belonging, and interface means behavior.

-It’s somewhat difficult to explain, so I’ll give you a good trick that will help you differentiate one from the other (and at the same time understand the concept)
+It’s a bit difficult to explain, so I’ll give you a good trick that will help you differentiate one from the other (and in the process understand the concept)

-• It’s an interface if you can say can / is able to
+- It’s an interface if you can say can / can be

 Let’s see it with two examples: